laravel/docs/facades.md

 	}

-The Cache class extends Laravel's Facade class and defines a method called `getFacadeAccessor()`.
-This method's job is to return the name of an IoC binding.
+Note that the `Cache` Facade extends the base Facade class, and defines a method `getFacadeAccessor()`.
+Remember, this method's job is to return the name of an IoC binding.

-When a user references any static method on the Cache class, Laravel resolves that IoC binding from the [IoC container](/docs/ioc) and runs the requested method against that object.
+When a user references any static method on the `Cache` Facade, Laravel resolves that IoC binding from the container and runs the requested method (in this case, `get`) against that object.

-Here's what our example is really doing:
+So, our `Cache::get` call could be re-written like so:

 	$value = $app->make('cache')->get('key');

-> **Note:** It only appears that the static method `get()` exists in the Cache class.
-In reality, the Facade is resolving an instance from the IoC container and calling the `get()` method on that instance.

 <a name="creating-facades"></a>
 ## Creating Facades

-Creating a facade for your own application or package is simple.
-You only need 3 things.
+Creating a Facade for your own application or package is simple.
+You only need 3 things:

-- an IoC binding
+- An IoC Binding.
-- a facade class
-- updated configurations
+- A Facade Class
+- A Facade Alias Configuration.

 Let's look at an example.
-Here we have a class that can be referenced as `\PaymentGateway\Payment`.
+Here, we have a class that can be referenced as `PaymentGateway\Payment`.

 	namespace PaymentGateway;